 After hearing the inspiring story of Schuyler’s recovery after being hit by a boulder while cliff jumping in Colombia, and seeing her mother Meridith’s love and strength throughout the process, Justin knew it would make for a powerful film.

 They filmed on location at the Florida Aquarium in Tampa, close to where Schuyler was receiving rehabilitation treatment.
-It turned out to be a perfect spot, allowing for Meridith and Schuyler to interact with each other in a genuine, intimate way.
+In fact, it turned out to be a perfect spot, allowing Meridith and Schuyler to interact with each other in a genuine, intimate way.

 The shoot went like a dream, with no major roadblocks.
 The aquarium even allowed them early access, thanks to Meridith’s relationship with them.